-Symptoms of type 1 diabetes develop over a short period of time.
+Symptoms of type 1 diabetes develop over a short period.
 People may be very sick by the time they are diagnosed.

-A urine analysis may be used to look for high blood sugar.
-However, a urine test alone does not diagnose diabetes.
+A urine analysis may show high blood sugar.
+But a urine test alone does not diagnose diabetes.

 Screening for type 2 diabetes in people who have no symptoms is recommended for: